CURRENT WATER SUPPLY

 Since 2002 when it became possible to transfer water rights from one piece of property to another, it has been the District’s requirement that the land receiving the water through the transfer process must install a water meter so that the amount of water used can be measured.

-The ditch riders spent considerable time this summer contacting people who have transferred water rights to make sure that they have installed a water meter.
-Most of the water user responses have been that they did not know that they needed to install a water meter.
-This is just a reminder that all petitions and orders for inclusion of lands by transfer that are signed by the landowners at the time the transfer is finalized, state that the landowner agrees to install a water meter.
+This is just a reminder to those who have not installed a water meter that all petitions and orders for inclusion of lands by transfer that were signed by the landowners at the time the transfer was finalized, state that the landowner agrees to install a water meter.

-The District has received several inquiries about the type of meter that is required.
-The only requirements that the District has is that the meter read out in gallons per minute and that the meter totalizes the gallons for the season.
+The only requirements that the District has as far as the type of water meter is that the meter read out in gallons per minute and that the meter totalizes the gallons for the season.
 With this information, the District can convert the amount of water used to acre-feet to make sure that no one is exceeding their water allotment.
 The ditch riders will be taking these meter readings once a month and they will be turned into the District office.

-We encourage those transfers that do not have meters installed to plan ahead and get them installed prior to applying water next irrigation season.
+We encourage all new transfers and those transfers that do not have meters installed to plan ahead and get them installed prior to applying water next irrigation season.
 The ditch riders will be contacting each of you early next season to find out where you have placed the water meter so they can begin their monthly readings.

 MAINTAINING WATER RIGHTS